ganeshrvel/openmtp/README.md

 | Select Multiple Items Forward **(in List View)**  | <kbd>shift</kbd>+<kbd>up</kbd>                                               |
 | Select Multiple Items Backward **(in List View)** | <kbd>shift</kbd>+<kbd>down</kbd>                                             |
 | Select Multiple Items **(with mouse)**            | <kbd>command (⌘)</kbd>+<kbd>click</kbd> or <kbd>shift</kbd>+<kbd>click</kbd> |

+### Kalam Kernel

+OpenMTP 3.0 features a new MTP kernel and it was written from scratch.
+It promises a file copy speed of 30 to 40 MB/s on low and mid-range devices and 100 to 120 MB/s on higher end devices.
+The all-new and powerful MTP kernel is named after [Dr. A. P. J. Abdul Kalam](https://en.wikipedia.org/wiki/A._P._J._Abdul_Kalam 'Dr. A. P. J. Abdul Kalam')

+Do check out the Go package which I've written to build Kalam Kernel: [github.com/ganeshrvel/go-mtpx](https://github.com/ganeshrvel/go-mtpx 'https://github.com/ganeshrvel/go-mtpx').
+Feel free to raise PRs.

 ## Development